Euler angles: Precession, nutation and intrinsic rotation

+Note: If an object undergoes a certain change of orientation this can be described as a combination of precession, nutation, and internal rotation, but how much of each depends on what XYZ coordinate system one has chosen for the object.

 As an example, consider a top.
-The top spins around its own axis of symmetry; this corresponds to its intrinsic rotation.
+If we define the Z axis to be the symmetry axis of the top, then the top spinning around its own axis of symmetry corresponds to intrinsic rotation.
 It also rotates around its pivotal axis, with its center of mass orbiting the pivotal axis; this rotation is a precession.
-Finally, the top can wobble up and down; the inclination angle is the nutation angle.
+Finally, the top may wobble up and down (if it is not what is called a symmetric top); the change of inclination angle is nutation.
 The same example can be seen with the movements of the earth.

-Though all three movements can be represented by a rotation operator with constant coefficients in some frame, they cannot be represented by these operators all at the same time.
-Given a reference frame, at most one of them will be coefficient-free.
-Only precession can be expressed in general as a matrix in the basis of the space without dependencies of the other angles.
+Though all three movements can be represented by rotation matrices, only precession can be expressed in general as a matrix in the basis of the space without dependencies on the other angles.

 These movements also behave as a gimbal set.
-If we suppose a set of frames, able to move each with respect to the former according to just one angle, like a gimbal, there will exist an external fixed frame, one final frame and two frames in the middle, which are called "intermediate frames".
+Given a set of frames, able to move each with respect to the former according to just one angle, like a gimbal, there will exist an external fixed frame, one final frame and two frames in the middle, which are called "intermediate frames".
 The two in the middle work as two gimbal rings that allow the last frame to reach any orientation in space.